WEIRDLabUW/submitit-tools/README.md

         pass
 ```

-Then you can create an executor state which handles the job submission and management:
+Then you can create an executor state that handles the job submission and management:

 ```python
 from submitit_tools.jobs import SubmititState